 TMJ Dysfunction (Temporomandibular Joint Dysfunction)

-TMJ is the abbreviation used for the jaw joint and is short for ‘temporomandibular joint.
+TMJ is the abbreviation used for the jaw joint and is short for the temporomandibular joint.

-It can be felt by placing your fingers just in front of your ears and opening and closing your mouth.
+You can feel the TMJ by placing your fingers just in front of your ears and opening and closing your mouth.
 A TMJ disorder may affect one or both joints, often causing pain and limited jaw function.
 Symptoms usually arise in early adulthood, but children and the elderly can also be affected.
-Most symptoms of TMJ disorders or pain are mild and do not need treatment, if so they are best treated conservatively and cautiously.
+Most symptoms of TMJ disorders or pain are mild and do not need treatment.
+In these instances, a conservative and cautious approach is the best option for mild symptoms.
 As with pain in other joints of the body, symptoms often go away with time.

 We have a whole site dedicated to TMJ called the tmjreliefclinic.com.au.
 Visit the site to find out more and make an appointment for a comprehensive examination.